‘The birth of the Tamworth Co-operative Society was a moral stance arising from a sense of fair play’

 In 1865 a Co-operative Society began trading in Fazeley and instantly gained an excellent reputation for the quality of its meat.
 Sadly it lasted just two years.
 In 1872 a society was set up in Wilnecote but only lasted three years despite showing ‘early promise’ and an ‘encouraging’ rise in takings.

 The Tamworth Co-op’s empire now stretches way beyond the town itself.
-The Society employs more than 300 people and its empire consists of Bolehall Convenience Store, Coseley Funeral Services, Dordon Convenience Store, Dosthill Convenience Store, Glascote Convenience Store, Funeral Advice Centre Tamworth, Great Wyrley Funeral Services, Heath Hayes Funeral Services, Kingsbury Convenience Store, Lichfield Convenience Store, Polesworth Convenience Store, Pelsall Funeral Services, Rosliston Convenience Store/Post Office, Stretton Convenience Store, Tamworth Department Store, Tamworth Funeral Services, Tamworth town centre supermarket/post office, Uttoxeter Funeral Service, Whittington Convenience Store, Wood End Convenience Store/post office and Woodville Funeral Services.Today’s Tamworth Co-op turns over more than £20m a year and is a far cry from its modest foundations in 1886, when the society operated from a simple terraced cottage in Church Street, taking just £15 in its first week of trading.
+The Society employs more than 300 people and its empire consists of Bolehall Convenience Store, Coseley Funeral Services, Dordon Convenience Store/Post Office, Dosthill Convenience Store, Glascote Convenience Store, Funeral Advice Centre Tamworth, Great Wyrley Funeral Services, Heath Hayes Funeral Services, Kingsbury Convenience Store, Lichfield Convenience Store, Polesworth Convenience Store, Pelsall Funeral Services, Rosliston Convenience Store/Post Office, Stretton Convenience Store, Tamworth Funeral Services, Tamworth Town Centre Food Store/Post Office, Uttoxeter Funeral Service, Whittington Convenience Store, Wood End Convenience Store/Post Office and Woodville Funeral Services.Today’s Tamworth Co-op turns over more than £25m a year and is a far cry from its modest foundations in 1886, when the society operated from a simple terraced cottage in Church Street, taking just £15 in its first week of trading.

 The setting up of the first Co-operative in Tamworth was a principled stance against poverty and greed.
 It sprung from a backdrop of working class exploitation when wealthy shopkeepers were making exorbitant profits on basic products such as meat.